Delina White: Art career

 White has won numerous awards and grants for her work, which has been exhibited in locations such as the Art Institute of Minneapolis.
 She typically works with modern/contemporary fabrics from around the world materials such as hand-tanned leather, bones, and shells, which she uses to create and design traditional Native works.

+In 2021, White had her first show at FWMN in September 2021 called Native Visions.

+In 2023, Northern Lights Anishinaabe Fashion Show was back in Minnesota.

 I Am Anishinaabe

 In 2015 White launched the "I Am Anishinaabe" collection.
 Her inspiration for the collection came from the Great Lakes, the Lakota term "winyanktehca", which means balance, individualism, and fluidity of genders or sexuality, and the term two-spirits, which is used by some Indigenous North Americans to describe Native people in their communities who fulfill a traditional third-gender (or other gender-variant) ceremonial role in their cultures.
 White intended the line to show support for underrepresented LGBTQ+ communities, particularly those in Native American cultures.